MariaSchoinaki/University-Projects/README.md

-# university-projects
+# University Projects
-Assignments and projects completed as part of my university courses at AUEB (Bachelor's in Computer Science & Informatics, School of Information Sciences and Technology (2021-2025) <br><br>
+Assignments and projects completed as part of my university courses at AUEB (Bachelor's in Computer Science & Informatics, School of Information Sciences and Technology (2021-2025). <br><br>

 ### Below is a list of all the university courses featured: